Kycedron/Kycedron/README.md

 - 🌱 I’m currently improving my skill set in React and starting to learn Next

-- ❓ Ask me about anything related to MERN stack and related technologies
+- ❓ Ask me about anything related React and front end

 <br/>